 This is a nucleus of massive human energy and wealth

 At first glance, Khari Baoli looks like complete chaos.
-However, just like India, there is an underlying sense of order and the narrow dingy lanes of the market are nuclei of an enormous amount of wealth.
-Trading of stupendous proportions are conducted here every day and thousands of livelihoods depend on it.
+However, just like in India, there is an underlying sense of order and the narrow dingy lanes of the market are nuclei of an enormous amount of wealth.
+Trading of stupendous proportions is conducted here every day and thousands of livelihoods depend on it.
 Many claim Khari Baoli to Asia’s biggest spice market, technically it may be only a half-truth.
 In reality, “Gadodia Market”, located on the southern side of Khari Baoli is Asia’s largest wholesale spice market, though this demarcation is barely discernable.
-A walk through Khari Baoli is a cornucopia of fantastic sights and sound and this is as close to the exotic India image as possible.
+A walk through Khari Baoli is a cornucopia of fantastic sights and sounds and this is as close to the exotic India image as possible.

 And of course, an overwhelming amount of spices

-The tightly packed stalls of Khari Baoli sell a wide variety of spices, nuts and dried fruits from across northern India and Afghanistan.
+The tightly packed stalls of Khari Baoli sell a wide variety of spices, nuts, and dried fruits from across northern India and Afghanistan.
 From dried mulberries, fine Darjeeling tea, chili, turmeric, allspice, fiery Malabari pepper, Kashmiri saffron strands, tender green cardamoms, unrefined pink Himalayan salt, black rock salt, various pulses, rice, herbs, ‘khoya’ i.e a traditional milk solid used in desserts to diverse dry fruits, the produce heaps of Khari Baoli display a huge array of colours, textures, and shapes.
 The pace is frenetic there, unsuitable for dawdling, though you will be tempted to stop every second to absorb the atmosphere or take endless pictures.
 Sunlight falls in shafts through overhead gaps and dust particles dance in them.
 There is so much spice in that place, that people find it difficult to pass through without giving out torrents of explosive sneezes.
 A few street vendors sell a cornucopia of glittering religious paraphernalia and there is the unmissable pavement tobacco shop.
 Human industriousness hardly gets any more tangible than this, so inhale deeply and take in the adrenaline rush of the crushing humanity of India.

 Tips on how to experience Khari Baoli

 One of the largest wholesale spice markets in Asia, Old Delhi’s Khari Baoli is definitely worth visiting.
-Along with fresh spices of all shapes, sizes, and colors, you will find a myriad nut, herbs, dry fruits, and grains, displayed in photo-worthy mounds.
+Along with fresh spices of all shapes, sizes, and colors, you will find myriad nuts, herbs, dry fruits, and grains, displayed in photo-worthy mounds.
 Moreover, despite being a wholesale market, you can still buy small quantities of whatever catches your fancy.
 It is a popular stop on Old Delhi tours and is best explored with a local guide.
 However, if you want to visit there alone, do give the following tips a read.
-Khari Baoli is in the western end of Chandni Chowk, just south of Old Delhi Railway Station and west of the Red Fort.
+Khari Baoli is at the western end of Chandni Chowk, just south of Old Delhi Railway Station and west of the Red Fort.
 By metro from New Delhi, take the Yellow Line to Chandni Chowk station, a 10-minute walk from the market.
 The market is open daily from 11 am to 7 am except for Sunday when it is closed.
 Try to visit the Khari Baoli spice market in the winter months or early in the morning to avoid the May-June summer.
 Do visit the cloth market and Fatehpuri Masjid while you are there.
 Want information on places to eat around Khari Baoli?
 Check out this post by Himanshu Barsainya.

 Things to Remember Before You Go